 - GRE: Not required

-- Submission of a current résumé and a letter of application that outlines interests and goals (in addition to materials required by the Graduate School).
+- Submission of a current résumé, a letter of application that outlines interests and goals and two letters of recommendation (in addition to materials required by the Graduate School).

 - M.S. students are required to have one credit of Graduate Seminar.